CodeShareRepeat/StarWarsRestApi/README.md

 # StarWarsRestApi

-This REST api lists Star Wars characters and some additional information.
+This REST api lists Star Wars characters and some additional information in JSON.

-u can use it for testing.
+## Start the service localy

+You can use:
+`yarn serve`
+or
+`npm run serve`

-## Method GetAllCharacters
+## Method: AllCharacters

+Url: xyz:1234/AllCharacters

 This method returns you a list of character JSON objects.
 `{ name: "name of character", race: "race of character" }`